gwolfis/f5-azure-arm-templates-v2/examples/autoscale/bigiq/README.md

 - If you have cloned this repository to an internally hosted location in order to modify the templates, you can use the templateBaseUrl and artifactLocation input parameters to specify the location of the modules.

 - To facilitate this immutable deployment model, the BIG-IP leverages the F5 BIG-IP Runtime Init package.
 The BIG-IP template requires a valid f5-bigip-runtime-init configuration file and execution command to be specified in the properties of the Azure Virtual Machine Scale Set resource.
-See <a href="https://github.com/f5devcentral/f5-bigip-runtime-init">F5 BIG-IP Runtime Init</a> for more information.<br>
+See <a href="https://github.com/F5Networks/f5-bigip-runtime-init">F5 BIG-IP Runtime Init</a> for more information.<br>

 - In this solution, the BIG-IP VEs must have the [LTM](https://f5.com/products/big-ip/local-traffic-manager-ltm) and [ASM](https://f5.com/products/big-ip/application-security-manager-asm) modules enabled to provide advanced traffic management and web application security functionality.
 The provided Declarative Onboarding declaration describes how to provision these modules.
 This template uses BIG-IP **private** management address when license is requested via BIG-IQ.

 - This template can send non-identifiable statistical information to F5 Networks to help us improve our templates.
 You can disable this functionality by setting the **autoPhonehome** property value to false in the F5 Declarative Onboarding declaration.
 See [Sending statistical information to F5](#sending-statistical-information-to-f5).

-- F5 has created a matrix that contains all of the tagged releases of the F5 ARM templates for Microsoft Azure and the corresponding BIG-IP versions, license types, and throughput levels available for a specific tagged release.
-See [azure-bigip-version-matrix](https://github.com/f5networks/f5-azure-arm-templates-v2/blob/master/azure-bigip-version-matrix.md).

 - F5 ARM templates now capture all deployment logs to the BIG-IP VE in **/var/log/cloud/azure**.
 Depending on which template you are using, this includes deployment logs (stdout/stderr) and more.
 Logs from Automation Toolchain components are located at **/var/log/restnoded/restnoded.log** on each BIG-IP instance.